How Law Businesses Can Grow in the Lucrative Chinese Market

 Up-Ranking of Publications & On-Site Content Via Forums

 The next step is to take PR content and share it in the smartest way.
-Publication is great, then you leverage this in targeted forums.
+The publication is great, then you leverage this in targeted forums.

 - Baidu Search (News Platforms are typically highly ranked)